 Options are issued at no cost to key management personnel as part of their remuneration.
-The options are not issued based on performance criteria, but are issued to the key management personnel of Goldphyre Resources Limited to increase goal congruence between key management personnel and shareholders.
+The options are not issued based on performance criteria, but are issued to the key management personnel of Goldphyre Resources Limited to increase congruence between key management personnel performance and shareholders expectations.
 The following options over ordinary shares of the Company were granted to or vesting with key management personnel during the year:

-Grant Date Granted Number Vesting Date Expiry Date Exercise Price (cents) value per option at grant date (cents) % of Remuneration Directors Ron Punch 29/05/2012 1,000,000 29/05/2012 29/05/2016 19.5 10.41 - 76.1
+Grant Date Granted Number Vesting Date Expiry Date Exercise Price (cents) Value per option at grant date (cents) Exercised Number % of Remuneration Directors Ron Punch 29/05/2012 1,000,000 29/05/2012 29/05/2016 19.5 10.41 - 76.1